SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 13. Open the web site.</br>
 14. The website should be up and running.</br>

-## 1.5: Scale Up Azure Database for MySQL
+## Exercise 5: Scale Up Azure Database for MySQL

 Microsoft Azure offers a variety of pricing tiers for the Azure Database for MySQL service.
 In the earlier stages of this hands on lab, the lowest priced teir was used.
 In the real world, there may be times the application which relies upon your MySQL database will come under heavy load.
 In turn, this load may consume all of the resources available to your MySQL database instance, causing degraded performance.
 Scaling up your Azure Database for MySQL will help to noticeably improve performance in many of these cases, allowing you to keep processing your data efficiently.
 Refer to these documentation articles for more infomation on Pricing Tiers should you want to get more information on scaling your MySQL databases.